 - Understand the homeschool diploma requirements based on your child’s next steps.
 Will they be attending college?
 Are they going to a trade school?
 Understand if your child has everything they need and have met the diploma credit requirements to move on to their next step in life!

-- Understand the requirements for issuing a legal and valid homeschool diploma (parent-issued diploma from your homeschool educational institute).
+- Understand the requirements for issuing a legal and valid homeschool diploma and credit hours (parent-issued diploma from your homeschool educational institute).
 You can often look to your State Board of Education credit requirements or even your state homeschool organization.

-- Assign grades for all of your homeschool classes and a GPA.
+- Assign grades for all of your homeschool classes and a GPA based on your education records.
 (Be sure to check with any outside or online high school homeschool classes for grades.)